Perry County Indiana Sheriff's Office

 Opening Day

-Beginning at 4 p.m. campers will have a graduation ceremony.
-Parents are encouraged to attend and may begin to arrive no later than 3:30 p.m.
+On Friday July 19th, beginning at 4:00 p.m. campers will have a graduation ceremony.
+Parents are encouraged to attend and should plan to begin arriving no earlier than 2:30 p.m., and no later than 3:30 p.m. please.
 We will have signs along the way to help you get to the camp.
-Signs will also show you where to park upon your arrival.
-The ceremony will be held at the Pavilion, on camp property.
+Signs will also show you where to park, upon your arrival.
+The ceremony will be held in the dining hall.
 As soon as graduation is over, the camp will conclude.